lukehutch/flutter_reactive_widget/README.md

 ),
 ```

-Any event handler that modifies `counter.value` will now trigger the `ReactiveWidget` to be re-built with the new value. (`counter.value` can be modifed anywhere, the update does not need to be wrapped in a `ReactiveWidget`.)
+Any event handler that modifies `counter.value` will now trigger the `ReactiveWidget` to be re-built with the new value, triggering `setState` to be called on the `ReactiveWidget` in a post-frame callback.

+`counter.value` can be modifed from anywhere -- the update does not need to be wrapped in a `ReactiveWidget`:

 ```dart
 IconButton(